elzurdo/happynoamchomskyday/README.md

 We will make this more flexible in the future.
 (E.g, pushing your own dictionary of events and pulling from Google Sheets)

+# Support
+python 2.7
+We will update to python 3 in the near future.

 # Setup
 The usual: